To spice up the end of the year, we’ve got some exciting updates to share. Now it`s clear why they say that good news comes in threes!

 WooCommerce 4.8 is considered a minor release, which means everything is backward compatible with the previous version.
-However, it’s always a good idea to create a backup of your site and double check if themes and plugins are compatible before updating.
+However, it’s always a good idea to create a backup of your site and double-check if themes and plugins are compatible before updating.

 There is another novelty that got us pumped – WooCommerce Mobile App!

-It`s a wish granted for every working-on-the-go eCommerce owner.
+It`s a wish granted to every working-on-the-go eCommerce owner.
 This app makes it possible to create, edit, and publish products directly from your mobile, or save them as drafts for later.
 You can also process orders, and keep an eye on key stats in real-time.
-What`s nice about it is drastically reduces the chance of ever miss an order or review – Real-time alerts are here to blame!
+What`s nice about it is drastically reduces the chance of ever missing an order or review – Real-time alerts are here to blame!

 Also, you can scroll the summaries, or search by customer/order specifics.
 Tap into the details to see itemized billing, begin fulfillment, and change order status or switch to a sleek alternative color scheme.
 Also, if you run more than one business you can toggle between your WooCommerce stores and keep day-to-day operations under control.